lauriskuznecovs/next-js-jwt/backend/README.md

 # configuration should look like this:
 module.exports = {
-  db: [your db url],
+  db: 'mongodb://localhost/your-db-name-here',
-  port: [the port of the server],
+  port: 'the port of the server',
-  secret: [secret word for JWT]
+  secret: 'secret word for JWT'
 };
 ```

-In case you dont have MongoDB installed locally, you can use docker image
+In case you dont have MongoDB installed locally, you can use docker image.

 Pull image and run it for the first time:
 ```